objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 </p>

-Each goal in `AssembleMojo` is a specific compilation step for EO code, and we need to use caching at each step to speed up the assembly of the EO program.
+Each goal in `AssembleMojo` is a specific compilation step for EO code, and we need to use caching at each step to speed up the build of the EO program.

 In EO version `0.34.0`,
-caching used unrelated `Footprint` and `Optimization` interfaces for different `Mojo`, within which mostly the same methods were used.
+caching used unrelated `Footprint` and `Optimization` interfaces for different `Mojo`, which used the same methods.
 The difference between interfaces is that `Footprint` checks the EO version of the compiler, while the rest of the checks are exactly the same.

-Now, goals are `ParseMojo`, `OptimazeMojo` и `ShakeMojo` , in which caching can be applied, have directory of results and directory of cache.

 The disadvantages of initial caching in EO include:
-* The compilation time and the time of saving to the cache must be equal, which can be challenging to verify.
+* The cached file is actual if the compilation time and the time of saving to the cache are equal.
-* Verification data is read from a file on disk, which is a long and expensive operation.
+* Verification data is read from a file on file system.
-* Each purpose uses its own classes and interfaces for data caching, making the code difficult to extend and read.
+* Each goal uses own classes and interfaces for data caching, making the code difficult to extend and read.